-This easy hike around the perimeter of the 89-acre island begins in Arlington, though the island is officially located in Washington, DC.
-A mere technicality for this blog.
+This easy hike around the perimeter of the 89-acre island begins in Arlington, but the island is officially considered a part of Washington, DC.

-It’s a beautiful hike with fantastic views and plenty to learn about our 26th president, Theodore Roosevelt.
-Try to go on a weekday.
-The parking lot fills very quickly on weekends.
+It’s a beautiful hike with plenty to learn about our 26th president, Theodore Roosevelt.
+If you can, go on a weekday.
+The parking lot fills quickly on weekends.

 |Elevation Gain||56 feet|